Coachella 2026: Lineup

-The lineup for the 2026 edition of the festival was announced on September 15, 2025.
-The headliners were confirmed to be Sabrina Carpenter, Justin Bieber, Karol G (noted as the first Latina artist to headline the festival), and Anyma (debuting his new project Æden).
-First time performers include the girl group Katseye, and the Filipino girl group Bini – becoming the first Filipino group to perform at Coachella.
-Nine Inch Nails and Boys Noize will perform as one act, called Nine Inch Noize, acting as an extended version of the third act from the Peel It Back Tour.
-English artist FKA Twigs who was unable to participate in the 2025 festival is set to perform.
+The lineup for the 2026 edition of the festival was announced on September 15, 2025, with Sabrina Carpenter, Justin Bieber, Karol G, and Anyma as headliners.
+Karol G is the first Latina artist to headline Coachella.
+First-time performers include the girl group Katseye, Bini – becoming the first Filipino group to perform at Coachella, and Noga Erez – becoming the first Israeli singer to perform at the festival.
+Nine Inch Nails and Boys Noize performed as one act called Nine Inch Noize.
+English artist FKA Twigs performed at the festival after being unable to participate in the 2025 festival.